 surgically implanted prostheses means the prostheses, other than a prosthesis supplied to an eligible war service veteran for the purposes of cardiothoracic surgical service specified in a determination made under section 37(3)(af) of the Act and regulation 5(2)(b), specified in the determination made under Schedule 1 paragraph (bj) of the National Health Act;

-the National Health Act means the National Health Act 1953, as amended from time to time, of the Parliament of the Commonwealth;

 war service veteran means a person who has received or established a right to receive, in respect of any injury or disease, treatment under the Veterans’ Entitlements Act 1986 of the Commonwealth.

 (2) A bed in a nursing home may be designated as a “hospital bed” by the Minister.